 With desktop notifications enabled you can go pick one of the three notification options listed:

 - New Mail Notifications – see alerts for all messages that land in your primary inbox

 - Important Mail Notifications – only see alerts for mail marked as ‘important’

 - Mail Notifications Off – don’t show any mail alerts

-Now, whenever Gmail is open in Chrome, you’ll see notifications of new e-mails as per your settings.
-If using default Chrome notifications (e.g. on Chrome OS) then clicking on a notification will open it up in Gmail, while those you choose to ignore will disappear from the screen after a few seconds.
+When Gmail notifications arrive from Chrome clicking on a notification will open the mail in Gmail, in a new tab.
+You can choose to ignore notifications too, and they will disappear from the screen after a few seconds.